-The Urticaria Centers of Reference and Excellence (UCARE) program, an initiative by the Global Allergy and Asthma European Network (GA2LEN), aims to enhance understanding of urticaria through research, advocacy, and by accrediting a global network of specialized centers.
+The Urticaria Centers of Reference and Excellence (UCARE) program, an initiative by the Global Allergy and Asthma Excellence Network aims to enhance understanding of urticaria through research, advocacy, and by accrediting a global network of specialized centers.
 These centers focus on providing excellence in urticaria management, promoting research, and raising awareness about the condition.
-A close collaboration exists between UNEV gGmbH, the host of CURE, and GA2LEN, the organization behind UCARE.
+A close collaboration exists between UNEV gGmbH, the host of CURE, and Global Allergy and Asthma Excellence Network, the organization behind UCARE.
 This partnership facilitates the integration of clinical excellence and comprehensive data collection, aiming to improve patient care and advance research in the field of urticaria.
-For more information about UCARE please visit the website: ga2len-ucare.com participation and dissemination of results.
-CURE is funded via donations, collaboration, and sponsoring by partners.
-The terms and conditions of financial support by partners are detailed in the Partner Collaboration Agreement, available from the CURE Coordinating Office.